nagarjun96/cse438/README.md

-User space program to generate animation on LED matrix using ultrasonic sensor
+Kernel space program to generate animation on LED matrix using ultrasonic sensor

    Following project is used to generate animation on LED matrix using ultrasonic sensor .